Dan Allon

 Photos: Goni Riskin

-Special Thanks: Eran Inber, Adar Goldfarb, Maria Brock, Miri Segal, Alona Freedberg, Roee Rosen, Boaz Arad
+Special Thanks: Eran Inbar, Adar Goldfarb, Maria Brock, Miri Segal, Alona Freedberg, Roee Rosen, Boaz Arad

-The trip to Jisr Az Zarqa, performance in the publich sphere, June 2014
+The Trip to Jisr Az Zarqa, performance in the public sphere, June 2014

 Curator: Ruti Sela

-Letter to his father, artist book & installation, spoken word performance, 2014
+Letter to His Father, artist book, installation, and spoken word performance, Herzliya Artist House, Herzliya, Israel, 2014

 Photo: Yigal Pardo